adyxax/www/content/blog/kubernetes/wireguard-endpoint-on-kubernetes-part-2.md

 }
 ```

 If you are not using network policies (you really should) in a namespace, DO NOT create these objects or you will lose connectivity to these namespaces.
-Kubernetes behaviour when there are no network policies in place in to allow everything, but as soon as the a network policy is created and selects a pod then only traffic that matches it will be allowed.
+Kubernetes behaviour when there are no network policies in place in to allow everything, but as soon as a network policy is created then only traffic that matches it will be allowed.
 You have been warned!

 ## Exporting the connection information